cksystemsteaching/selfie/manuscript/state.md

 ## Summary

+Computation is a sequence of states.
+The execution of a program written in a high-level programming language like C\* as well as the execution of machine code implementing that program evolves from one program or machine state to another.
+A key challenge is to make sure that bad states are never reached during any execution.
+This is difficult because there are usually very large amounts of possible states, good and bad.
+Programming correct code in a high-level language rather than a machine language feels easier because there is generally way fewer high-level program states than low-level machine states.

+The `"Hello World!"` program, for example, only has one global variable `foo`.
+Its program state consists of the value of `foo` and the currently executed statement in the body of the `main` procedure.
+The same is true for the countdown program with its global variable `bar`.
+The machine code for both programs, however, is a lot more complicated because of its size and its state which involves a number of registers and memory locations.

+The following table summarizes in which way the high-level programming artifacts we have seen so far relate to the low-level machine artifacts that implement them.

 | High-Level Programming Artifact | Low-Level Machine Artifact |
 | ------------------------------- | -------------------------- |
 | Global Variable Declaration     | Word in Memory |